 - A. Timing.
 A Full Compliance Audit performed by an Auditor shall be required of each Certified Company once every three (3) years, occurring during the sixteenth to the twentieth month after the company's initial certification and renewal date.
-A Limited Compliance Audit, pursuant to section 8.6 and 9.4, may be performed at any time, at the direction of the Remediation Committee, based on the requirements of this Governance Document. - B. Written Notice.
+The Audit Committee is authorized to create an annual audit option to accommodate the request of any originating creditor to use RMAI's Full Compliance Audit in place of an annual Bank Audit. - B. Written Notice.
 The Audit Committee staff shall send a Certified Company a written notice of its impending audit prior to the time period outlined in paragraph (A) of this section.
 When a Certified Company receives a written notice from the Audit Committee requesting a Full Compliance Audit be performed, the Certified Company shall have five (5) months to have the Audit completed, inclusive of the Audit Committee's receipt of the Audit findings.
 Failure to have an audit completed during the prescribed time period shall result in the immediate suspension of certified status.
 The suspended status will be lifted once the audit has been transmitted to RMAI.
 A written extension of no more than two (2) months may be granted by the Audit Committee, in its discretion. - C. Authorized Audit Providers.
 The Audit Committee shall designate authorized Audit providers based on demonstrated excellence in the subject matter related to the Certification Program and who meet the criteria contained in the Audit Review Manual (see Appendix E).
 The Council may, in its sole discretion, take action to restrict, suspend, or revoke the status of an authorized Audit provider for any reason, including, but not limited to, failure to comply with the provisions of this Article or Appendix E. RMAI shall maintain a list of authorized Audit providers on the RMAI website from which Certified Companies may contract for the performance of Full Compliance Audits.
 Each Certified Company shall be responsible for negotiating and payment of all costs associated with its Audit. - D. Scope of the Full Compliance Audit.
 The Auditor shall validate conformity with the Certification Standards for the Audit Period that is the subject of the Full Compliance Audit.
 This review shall be based on the Certification Standards and criteria for observation and documentation contained in the Audit Review Manual (see Appendix E).
 An onsite inspection shall be one of the components of the review to ensure the Certified Company's processes are not just on paper but that they are integrated into the everyday workflow of the Certified Company.
 A Certified Company with multiple locations must verify conformity in all locations as the Certification Program does not provide for partial or process-based certification. - E. Alternate Audit Method.
 The Audit Committee may in its sole discretion permit a Certified Company who is performing another audit of a similar nature to add the Certification Program Full Compliance Audit to the list of audited deliverables for cost efficiency.
 The Certified Company shall be required to get the written preapproval of the Audit Committee for this exception to qualify.
 Only that portion of the audit that